Ethics / Open Government / Balance of Power / Responsive Government / COVID Pandemic

 Ban officials from accepting a “golden parachute” from their former employers.

-Ensure that the ethics pledge for his appointees includes a revolving door prohibition, banning former appointees from lobbying anyone in the administration on behalf of a paying client for two years after leaving public service.
+Ensure that the ethics pledge for Biden’s appointees include a revolving door prohibition, banning former appointees from lobbying anyone in the administration on behalf of a paying client for two years after leaving public service.

 Require all senior executive branch officials to sign an ethics pledge under oath that addresses both the conflicts of interest of the “reverse revolving door” upon entering and leaving government.